 Harned Hall: Opened in 2008, Harned Hall is shared by students and faculty in every division.
-This technology-rich building features eight general classrooms, four seminar rooms, a computer classroom, a small computer lab, an electrical lab, a faculty room, a tiered lecture hall, and the Monk's Bean Coffee Shop.
+This technology-rich building features eight general classrooms, four seminar rooms, a computer classroom, a small computer lab, an electrical lab, a faculty room, a tiered lecture hall, the Monk's Bean Coffee Shop, and the Diversity Center.
 Wireless access is available throughout the building.